A readability analysis of the Canadian Government’s Top Tasks

 Read on below or access the complete report in PDF format here.

 Since 2013, the Canadian Government has adopted an approach to web design that focuses on the top tasks that web visitors need to complete on their online user journey.
 A top tasks strategy means you focus on what really matters (the top tasks).
 And focus less on the tiny tasks.
-This forces web designers and content creators to look at website design and user experience from the visitor’s perspective.
+This forces web designers and content creators to look at website design, user experience, and readability from the visitor’s perspective.

 - improves government-citizen engagement